Money Saving Expert Martin Lewis is putting out a 48 hour warning to car owners across the UK.

 - Dangerous – The item is a direct and immediate risk to road safety or has a serious impact on the environment.
 The vehicle must not be driven until it’s repaired.

-The MOT certificate you receive after the test will also change to reflect these new categories.
+The MOT certificate you receive after the test will reflect these categories.

 2) Diesel Users Beware

-There will now be stricter emissions limits for diesel cars, particularly those with a DPF (diesel particulate filter), which store exhaust soot to reduce emissions.
+There are strict emissions limits for diesel cars, particularly those with a DPF (diesel particulate filter), which store exhaust soot to reduce emissions.

 You’ll receive a major fault and therefore fail if the MOT tester sees smoke of any colour coming from your exhaust, or if they find evidence that the DPF has been tampered with.

-Although the new categories could possibly make the test easier to pass, these new checks are where a lot of people are concerned.
+Although the above categories could possibly make the test easy to pass, these other checks are where a lot of people are concerned.

 - If the tyres are underinflated.